Oblivionburn/OP_Engine/README.md

     - Inventory (an empty list of Items)
     - Empty string lists for Stats, Skills, Traits, and StatusEffects
     - A* pathing
-    - Events for detecting noises, sights, and smells (handy for stealth mechanics and realistic NPC reactions)
+    - Events for detecting noises, sights, smells, tastes, and touches (handy for stealth mechanics and realistic NPC reactions)
     - Job class for queueing Tasks and handling AI schedules
       - Task class includes a progress bar to render progress on the screen
     - Health/Mana progress bars